milojacquet/sigma-enum/README.md

 Marking the enum `pub` will export the generated macros and traits as part of the public API.

+For enums whose macros you intend to use in another module of the crate, you must add the `path` attribute that contains the absolute path to the module.

 For public enums, you may not use the generated macros in the same crate they were defined in.
 This is a limitation of Rust's macro system (cf. [issue #52234](https://github.com/rust-lang/rust/pull/52234)).
-For `pub(crate)` enums and other enums whose macros you intend to use in another module of the crate, you must add the `path` attribute that contains the absolute path to the module.
-This generates another set of macros whose names are suffixed by `_crate`
+In this case, adding the `path` attribute will generate two sets of macros: one that is exported at the crate root, and another usable in the definition crate whose names are suffixed by `_crate`.

 ```rust
 pub mod inner {